kubernetes/enhancements/keps/sig-node/20190825-exec-as-specified-user.md

 Since the container does not have a uniform `exec` format, the format of `user` should be just a string.

 #### Story 2
-By providing the `user` option for `exec`, user can do the auit inside the container.
+By providing the `user` option for `exec`, user can do the audit inside the container.

 ## Design Details